-Time Management is a set of skills you can apply to the rest of your life.
-Using time effectively and efficiently, planning, and prioritizing are all parts of the time management puzzle.
+Time management is a set of skills you can apply to the rest of your life.
+Using time effectively and efficiently, planning and prioritizing are all parts of time management.

-Developing schedules – semester, weekly and daily — is an excellent way to start managing your time.
-A semester schedule gives you an overview of all your assignment due dates and tests.
+The goal is long term plan and day-to-day routine.
+Developing schedules—by term, weeks and days—is an excellent way to start managing your time.
+A term schedule gives you an overview of all your assignment due dates and tests.
 A weekly schedule allows you to schedule your study time.
-And a daily schedule, which allows you to prioritize.
-See the resources below for helpful templates to get you started or try out one of the apps.
+See the resources below for helpful templates to get you started or try out a digital app.

 If you plan ahead and build in some of these strategies, you will probably have more time!

-Focus on one task at a time without interruption for 25-minute blocks of time followed by a short break.
+- Focus on one task at a time, without interruption, for 25-minute blocks followed by a short break.

-Get started!
-It's tempting to procrastinate, but you can avoid it by starting with a small task for a single 25-minute block of time.
+- Get started!
+It's tempting to procrastinate, but you can avoid it by starting with a small task.

-Take notes during class even if there is a PowerPoint available on Moodle, as this will help reinforce the material covered.
+- Take notes during class even if there is a PowerPoint available on Moodle.
+It will help reinforce the material.